AmanBhatnagar16/JavaMagics/README.md

 # ISC Class 12th Computer
- <strong> Java Magician in making </strong>
+ <strong> Programs for Class 12th  </strong>

-Java Magics is a collection of Java programs that I have studied in High School.
+A collection of Java programs that I have studied in High School.

 ## Getting Started